azurecitadel/azurecitadel.github.io/workshops/terraform/lab6.md

 It is important to first check that the lease is definitely a fault to be cleared, and not the result of another admin applying a change.

-## PLACEHOLDER: Split environments and read only states

-_RC to talk to Nic Jackson to add in content for that.
-Perhaps construct a lab adding a devops area using the main SP and then create a devops SP with policy and RBAC scope against a resource group, allowing read access against the main state for shared vnet, nsg and keyvault info.
-Needs more thought and testing._

 ## End of Lab 6

 We have reached the end of the lab.
 You have configured remote state into an Azure storage account and imported an existing resource into the configuration.